Gravity dam: Earthquakes

 Gravity dams are built to withstand some of the strongest earthquakes.
-Even though the foundation of a gravity dam is built to support the weight of the dam and all the water, it is quite flexible in that it absorbs a large amount of energy and sends it into the earth's crust.
-It needs to be able to absorb the energy from an earthquake because, if the dam were to break, it would send a mass amount of water rushing downstream and destroying everything in its way.
+Even though the foundation of a gravity dam is built to support the weight of the dam and all the water, it is quite flexible in that it absorbs a large amount of energy and sends it into the Earth's crust.
+It needs to be able to absorb the energy from an earthquake because, if the dam were to break, it would send a large amount of water rushing downstream and destroy everything in its way.
 Earthquakes are the biggest danger to gravity dams and that is why, every year and after every major earthquake, they must be tested for cracks, durability, and strength.
 Although gravity dams are expected to last anywhere from 50–150 years, they need to be maintained and regularly replaced.